Change (Christina Aguilera song): Critical reception

 "Change" received an average rating of 7.75/10 from music blog Idolator based on four editors' reviews.
 Robbie Daw wrote that the song is "a lovely anthem about tolerance that never teeters toward the overly dramatic," though the reviewers did find the song somewhat "undercooked" compared to some of Aguilera's previous ballads such as 2002's "Beautiful".
 Lucas Villa of AXS wrote, "[The song] is a little soulful tune with a heartfelt message capable of reaching the heavens in Xtina's hands."
 Spins Brennan Carley praised the song, saying that it reminds listeners "just how vocally walloping Aguilera can be when she sings even the simplest of notes".
 Fuse complimented the song's "empowering message", and Sophie Atkinson of Bustle called it "haunting", as well as a "genuinely moving and beautiful piece of music".

 Elton John praised the song, calling it "beautiful" and "very moving" during his Rocket Hour radio show.
-Samuel Granger of The Odyssey called "Change" one of his favorite songs of 2016, Luvpop listed it as one of the year's best songs, and Billboard's Muri Assunção believed it has an empowering value.
+Luvpop listed it as one of the year's best songs, and Billboards Muri Assunção believed it has an empowering value.
 Assunção also considered "Change" an LGBTQ anthem.
+In 2020, Mike Wass from the Idolator ranked it among the best songs ever recorded by Aguilera.